-1.2 Availability of Funds
+1.1 Availability of Funds

-The funding period is October 1, 2021, through September 30, 2022.
+The funding period is December 1, 2021, through September 30, 2022.
 All grant expenditures must occur within this time frame.
 Any costs that are incurred either before the start of the project period or after the end of the project period are not allowable.
 The Office of Victim Services and Justice Grants also reserves the right to, without prior notice, reduce or cancel one or more programs listed in this RFA, reject all applications, adjust total funds available, or cancel the RFA in part or whole.
-Funding levels in the respective program areas and budget amount in the grant, grant agreement, or Memorandum of Understanding, if awarded, are contingent on the continued Federal or District funding, sub-grantee performance, and/or reduction, elimination, or reallocation of federal funds by the U.S. Congress and/or the U.S. Department of Justice, and in accordance with applicable sections within the grant award and/or agreement.
+Funding levels in the respective program areas and budget amount in the grant, grant agreement, or Memorandum of Understanding, if awarded, are contingent on the continued federal or District funding, sub-grantee performance, and/or reduction, elimination, or reallocation of federal funds by the U.S. Congress and/or the U.S. Department of Treasury, and in accordance with applicable sections within the grant award and/or agreement.

-1.3 Application Deadline
+1.2 Application Deadline

-The electronic application properly executed by the Authorized Official must be submitted to the Office of Victim Services and Justice Grants no later than 11:59 pm ET, June 1, 2021.
+The electronic application properly executed by the Authorized Official must be submitted to the Office of Victim Services and Justice Grants no later than 11:59 pm EST, November 10, 2021.
 Applications submitted manually will NOT be accepted.
 Please be advised that it is the applicant's responsibility to ensure that the application is submitted electronically through ZoomGrantsTM by the deadline via the following link.
-For technical assistance with ZoomGrants, contact the helpdesk at (866) 323-5404 or by email.
+For technical assistance with ZoomGrants, contact the helpdesk at Questions@ZoomGrants.com or phone (866) 323-5404.
 Please note that ZoomGrants support desk is staffed from 8 am to 5 pm Mountain time, Monday through Friday, and is not staffed on federal holidays.
-Applicants are strongly encouraged to begin the application submission process at least 48 hours in advance of the June 1, 2021 deadline for submission.
+Applicants are strongly encouraged to begin the application submission process at least 48 hours in advance of the November 10, 2021 deadline for submission.

 Any proposal received after the specified deadline will be considered INELIGIBLE and will NOT be reviewed during the review cycle.

-1.4 Submission Timeline
+1.3 Submission Timeline

-For all important dates regarding this RFA please see OVSJG's regularly updated timeline here.
+For all important dates regarding this RFA please see OVSJG's regularly updated timeline found under current funding on the OVSJG website linked here.
 This timeline includes dates for pre-bidders webinar, application deadlines and review dates, decision dates, and additional important dates.
 These dates are subject to change.

-1.5 Eligibility Requirements
+1.4 Eligibility Requirements